nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_external_memory.rst

 To use external memory with SUIT, the fetch model-based firmware upgrade is required.
 The SUIT envelope must always be stored in the non-volatile memory in the MCU.
 The SUIT manifests stored in the envelope contain instructions that the device must perform to fetch other required payloads.
-To store payloads in the external memory, a Device Dirmware Update (DFU) cache partition must be defined in the external memory's devicetree node.
+To store payloads in the external memory, a Device Firmware Update (DFU) cache partition must be defined in the external memory's devicetree node.
 In the SUIT manifest, you can define a component representing the cache partition in the external memory.
 Within the ``suit-payload-fetch`` sequence, you can then store any fetched payload into any ``CACHE_POOL`` component.